 The absolute prohibition of torture is a fundamental principle of international law.

-Because torture and other forms of ill-treatment are among the worst violations of the integrity and dignity of a human being, the prohibition of torture is one of a handful that are universally recognized, together, in particular, with slavery.
+Because torture and other forms of ill-treatment are among the worst violations of the integrity and dignity of a human being, the prohibition of torture is one of a handful that is universally recognised, together, in particular, with slavery.

 This universal ban has reduced cases of torture and other ill-treatment in a number of countries.
-At the same time, torture continues to be practiced across all regions of the world, as witnessed daily by the 200 members of our SOS-Torture Network.
-Governments torture under the pretext of protecting national security, of counter-terrorism, of the fight against drugs, or of solving a crime.
-Torture is promoted as an “effective” means to obtain information, a fast-track, or even a lesser evil.
+Yet, simultaneously, torture continues to be practised across all regions of the world, as witnessed daily by the 200 members of our SOS-Torture Network.
+Governments torture under the pretext of protecting national security, counter-terrorism, the fight against drugs, or solving a crime.
+Torture is promoted as an “effective” means to obtain information, a fast track, or even a lesser evil.

 Torture is the infliction of extreme forms of suffering upon men, women and children.

 But this is not the reality.
-Torture is the infliction of extreme forms of suffering upon men, women and children.
+Torture is the infliction of extreme suffering upon men, women and children.
 It does not extract useful information, as people may give any answer to stop excruciating pain.
 Torture and other ill-treatment are about power relations and humiliation.
 They break people and their families.
-They brutalise societies as they create an atmosphere of fear and mistrust and feed a cycle of violence.
+They brutalise societies by creating an atmosphere of fear and mistrust and feeding a cycle of violence.
 They replace the rule of law with terror.
 No one is safe when governments allow its use.

 Many States have not yet made torture a specific crime under their national laws.
-Lack of punishment of the culprits is one main reason why torture continues unabated.
+As a result, the lack of punishment for the culprits is one main reason torture continues unabated.

-Together with our SOS-Torture Network members, we strive to press governments to prevent torture, make it a crime under their national laws, and bring culprits to justice, while providing victims with remedies, including reparation and rehabilitation.
-One of our important activities is to engage with the United Nations Committee Against Torture, a mechanism of 10 independent experts who monitor whether States are complying with their obligations under the Convention against Torture.
-Since 2014, we have been acting as the official coordinator for the activities of civil society organisations (CSOs) during the Committee’s three yearly meetings in Geneva.
+Together with our SOS-Torture Network members, we strive to press governments to prevent torture, make it a crime under their national laws, and bring culprits to justice while providing victims with remedies, including reparation and rehabilitation.
+One of our important activities is to engage with the United Nations Committee Against Torture, a mechanism of 10 independent experts who monitor whether States comply with their obligations under the Convention against Torture.
+Since 2014, we have acted as the official coordinator for civil society organisations (CSOs) activities during the Committee’s three yearly meetings in Geneva.
 We: